 - a maximum of two collaborations is possible per student.

 Attendance, Leave and Sanctions

-- PhD students have to attend courses and other academic activities organised by the PhD Programme, continuously engage in research and study activities, and present regular updates on their work to their supervisor.
+- PhD students are required to attend courses and other academic activities organized by the PhD Programme.

-- the PhD Programme Committee expresses a negative opinion concerning the PhD student’s admission to the next year of studies;
+- When the Committee expresses a negative opinion regarding the student’s admission to the next academic year.

-- the PhD student takes up employment, even if part-time or independent, without the express permission of the PhD Programme Committee;
+- If a PhD student takes up employment, even on a part-time or independent basis, without the Committee's explicit permission.

-Scholarships will be automatically terminated in case a student should be expelled from the Programme.
+- Scholarships will be automatically terminated if a student is expelled from the Programme.